Useful Commands I'll Probably Forget

 VoidLinux

-- query all packages
+xbps-query -Rs <package> - query all packages

-- query installed packages
+xbps-query -s <package> - query installed packages

-sudo ln -s /etc/sv/<service> /var/service/
+sudo ln -s /etc/sv/<service> /var/service/ - enable service

-- remove unused kernel modules to free space
+sudo vkpurge rm all - remove unused kernel modules to free space